 A large CAH with a significant employed provider base was experiencing several years of deteriorating operating results.
 Poor operating cash flow jeopardized needed investments in technology, facilities, and services.
 Stroudwater was engaged to assess strategic options and provide the board and medical staff with an options analysis that quantified performance gaps and strategic options.
 Upon review of the options analysis, the board and medical staff agreed to evaluate affiliation options.
 Our client received multiple proposals from prospective partners.
 The prospective partners were vetted, with proposals clarified and improved via a negotiation process.
 The board identified its preferred partner as a natural referral partner with an excellent history at its rural affiliates, including the introduction of new clinical programs, investments, and increased clinical coordination and management resources.
 The preferred partner’s proposal specifically addressed the needs and constraints of the hospital, including commitments to invest in technology, services, and facilities.
 These commitments were secured as part of asking finalists for term sheets detailing their proposals.
 After the affiliation, needed investments in the CAH were completed and clinical programs and the medical staff received a boost via education, training, and clinical integration opportunities with the new partner.

 These examples reveal the opportunity and downside risk that rural affiliations pose.
-An affiliation between a rural hospital or health system and a larger partner is a once-in-a-generation decision.
+An affiliation between a Rural & Community Hospital or health system and a larger partner is a once-in-a-generation decision.
 It is vital for the community and the organization that the preferred partner understand, and appropriately value, rural affiliates.
 If a prospective partner does not initially understand the value proposition of the rural affiliate, your advisor must be sufficiently expert to educate them.
 Our experience suggests that many prospective partners do not have sufficient rural expertise to understand and quantify the value that a rural healthcare system can bring.
 Following the above steps and ensuring your organization has an advisor well-versed in the unique financial and operational constraints and opportunities of rural healthcare delivery are essential to a positive outcome for your community and organization.